aseemrb/aseemrb.github.io/_posts/2015-01-25-machine-level-obfuscation.md

 category: programming
 ---

-Let’s start with this beautiful piece of code in C. What do you think it does?
+Let’s start with this small C program.
+What do you think it does?

 {% highlight c %}
 #include <stdio.h>